Josewathome/Twitter-Sentiment-Analysis/README.md

-# Twitter Sentiment Analysis for Machine Learning Discourse
+# Twitter Sentiment Analysis for Machine Learning
+# Natural Language Processing

 ## Overview
 This project implements a real-time Twitter sentiment analysis tool focused on Machine Learning discussions.
 It captures the public sentiment towards Machine Learning topics, providing insights into current trends and attitudes in the tech community.